Rob Miller (musician): Amebix: 1978–1987

-When Miller was involuntarily discharged from the airforce in 1978, due to being intoxicated while on duty when stationed in the Netherlands.
+When Miller was involuntarily discharged from his role as an Air Training Corps sergeant in 1978, due to being intoxicated while on duty when stationed in the Netherlands.
 The same year, Chris Miller returned to Devon from Jersey, wanting to form a band.
 This led to the formation of the Band with No Name, with Rob Miller on vocals, Chris Miller on guitar, Clive Barnes on bass and Andy Hoare on drums.
 In 1979, the band changed its name to Amebix, and recorded a self-titled six-track demo.
 Soon after, when Miller was sent, by the publication he was a journalist for, to review a live performance of anarcho-punk band Crass at Abbey Hall in Plymouth, he presented the demo to the band, who included the track University Challenged on their Bullshit Detector compilation.
 In 1981, Miller and Amebix relocated to Peter Tavy and began living with new drummer Martin Baker in Glebe House, the former site of a Saxon burial ground.
 After Baker's departure from the band, the band moved to Gunnislake in Cornwall to live with newly recruited keyboard player Norman Butler.
 They then relocated to Bristol, where they began squatting with local punk bands like Disorder and Chaos UK.
 They released their debut EP Who's the Enemy on 28 August 1982 through Spiderleg Records, whom they had been turned onto in the brief period they were living with Crass.
 The EP peaked at number 33 on the UK Independent Singles and Albums Charts.
-On 26 November 1983, they released the sophomore EP No Sanctuary, which reached the top 10 of the U.K. Independent Music Chart, and gained them the attention of Dead Kennedys vocalist Jello Biafra, who signed them to his record label Alternative Tentacles.
+In November 1983 they released their first album No Sanctuary, which reached the top 10 of the U.K. Independent Music Chart, and gained them the attention of Dead Kennedys vocalist Jello Biafra, who signed them to his record label Alternative Tentacles.
 This led to their subsequent European headline tour.
 While in Bologna, Italy, Miller and the other members of Amebix were arrested for vandalism of a squat.
-Alternative Tentacles released the band's debut album Arise! on 14 September 1985, which peaked at number 3 on the U.K. Independent Music Chart.
+Alternative Tentacles released the band's second album Arise! on 14 September 1985, which peaked at number 3 on the U.K. Independent Music Chart.
 They soon after relocated to Bath, Somerset and halted their squatting.
-In 1987 they released their second album Monolith through Heavy Metal Records.
+In 1987 they released their third album Monolith through Heavy Metal Records.
 However Amebix soon began facing major writer's block, which led them to break up in 1987.

 Beginning swordsmithing: 1988–2007

 After Amebix's dissolution, Miller and his girlfriend Jen separated, which left him homeless and with no contact to his children.
-Soon after, he was involved in a motorcycle accident which led to him breaking his arm and destroying the only clothes he owned.
+Soon after, he was involved in a motorcycle accident which broke his arm and destroyed the only clothes he owned.
 While working in a hotel, Miller met a man whom he described as having "very abstract ideas about mythology", which led to him wanting to a pursue a career as a swordsmith.
 In 1991, he moved to the Isle of Skye, where he designed his first sword for a local.